 The collection continues to grow in line with the research interests of the Section staff and Research Associates as well as with incorporation of donated material.
 If you are interested in donating material, please see our specimen donation information on the FAQ page.

 Loans of tissues or preserved specimens are made to qualified researchers engaged in scientific investigations.
 For information on searching the collection and our loan policy, please see the Collection page.

 For more information, please check out the staff biographies.

-Dr. Greg Pauly, Assistant Curator
+Dr. Greg Pauly, Associate Curator

 Greg Pauly studies the natural history, evolution, and conservation of reptiles and amphibians.
 His research interests include phylogenetics, systematics, conservation genetics, the evolution of mating signals in frogs, and the impacts of urbanization on reptiles and amphibians.
 You can learn more about his research here.

 Neftali Camacho, Collections Manager

 Neftali Camacho specializes on the herpetofauna of California and the care of all types of vertebrate collections.
 He maintains the Ichthyology and Herpetology frozen tissue collections.